 For binding the wall, a mixture was made which is now known as mortar.
 For keeping the bricks intact glutinous rice was used.

-Do you know any interesting facts about the Great Wall of China?
+Do you know any fun facts about the Great Wall of China?
 Share them in the comments below.

 Are you fascinated with the history of China?
 Check out these amazing facts about the Terracotta Army